 ‡Papotto, J, Rodrigues, L.J., ‡Seibert, E.M., Wagner, E.J., and Goldsmith, S.T., 2021, Spatial controls on riverbed sediment chemistry in three anthropogenically modified tropical mountainous watersheds, International Journal of Environmental Science and Technology, DOI: 10.1007/s13762-021-03155-y.

-‡Korman L.B., Goldsmith, S.T., Wagner, E.J, Rodrigues, L.J., 2020, Spatially Distributed Simulations of Dry and Wet Season Sediment Yields: A Case Study in the Lower Rio Loco Watershed, Puerto Rico, Journal of South American Earth Sciences, 103, 102717.
+‡Korman L.B., Goldsmith, S.T., Wagner, E.J, and Rodrigues, L.J., 2020, Spatially Distributed Simulations of Dry and Wet Season Sediment Yields: A Case Study in the Lower Rio Loco Watershed, Puerto Rico, Journal of South American Earth Sciences, 103, 102717.